A Crash Course in eLearning Translation: Introduction and Benefits

 Today’s digital age has done more than change the way we communicate, socialize, and conduct business.
 It has also had a significant impact on the way that we learn.
 Online learning, often called “eLearning”, is becoming a popular alternative to traditional in-class instruction due to its accessibility, effectiveness, and scalability.

-But as effective as eLearning is, if you only present material in one language, you may fail to reach a significant percentage of your audience.
-This is why eLearning translation is a vital component in the success of online learning for many organizations.
-In this article, we’ll break down what eLearning is, what its benefits are, why eLearning translation is important, and how it works.
+As effective as eLearning is, presenting material in one language (like English) is a mistake.
+You may fail to reach a significant percentage of your audience.
+This is why eLearning translation is a vital component of a successful online course.

 What is eLearning?